pycom/pycom-documentation/content/pytrackpysense/installation/drivers.md

     - chapter/pytrackpysense/installation/drivers
 ---

-Pytrack and Pysense will work out of the box for Windows 8/10/+, macOS as well as Linux.
+Pytrack and Pysense will work out of the box for Windows 8/10/+ (please download the correct driver through Windows Update), macOS as well as Linux.
 If using Windows 7, drivers to support the boards will need to be installed.

 Please follow the instructions below to install the required drivers.